Toby Twirl: Sheila Hodgetts

-According to Martin Hockley's The Toby Twirl Adventure Books - A Collector's Guide (Toby Twirl, Ltd., Burghfield Common, 2003, pp 6–7), Sheila Hodgetts was born on 27 January 1924, in Laindon, Essex.
-Her family moved later near to Eastbourne, Sussex, where she attended Brighton & Hove High School for Girls as a weekly boarder, a common practice at the time, when secondary schooling was not as widely available as now.
+Sheila Hodgetts was born on 27 January 1924, in Laindon, Essex.
+Her family moved later near to Eastbourne, Sussex, where she attended Brighton Girls as a weekly boarder.

 During World War II, she joined the WAAF (Women's Auxiliary Air Force) in 1941, and met her husband-to-be who was at that time serving in the RAF (Royal Air Force).
-They married in 1942 and have (as reported in 2003) two daughters, Tania (born in 1945) and Domini (born in 1948).
+They married in 1942 and have two daughters: Tania (born 1945) and Domini (born 1948).

-In 1946, when her husband was demobilised from the RAF, her family moved to the West Midlands where they have lived ever since.
+In 1946, when her husband was demobilised from the RAF, her family moved to the West Midlands.